actuallymentor/vagrant-smus/README.md

 To start just git  clone and vagrant up.

+Useful info:

+- The vagrant server uses ubuntu 15.04
+- The vagrant server can be accessed through 192.168.33.10

 # About the setup script for LEMH stack

 I refer to this as my supermegaukulele server.
 It's the fastest setup I know of so far.